ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

 Please see the documentation of
 :meth:`Tuner.restore() <ray.tune.tuner.Tuner.restore>` for more details.

 .. _tune-default-syncing-example:

 Example: Running Tune in a multi-node cluster without external persistent storage (Deprecated)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, let's take a look at an example using default syncing behavior described above.
+Now, let's take a look at an example using the deprecated head node syncing behavior described above.
 Again, we're running this example script from the Ray cluster's head node.

 .. code-block:: python